abinit/abipy/abipy/examples/flows/README.txt

 This gallery contains python scripts to generate AbiPy flows from the command line.

-Run the script to generate the directory with the flow.
+Run the scripts to generate the directory with the flow and then use ``abirun.py`` to execute the flow.
-Use the `-s` option to generate the flow and run it with the scheduler.
+Alternatively, one can use the `-s` option to generate the flow and run it immediately with the scheduler.
-Use `--help` for see available options.
+Use `--help` for available options.

-warning
+WARNING:

     The following examples show how to use python and the AbiPy API to generate and run Abinit calculations in a semi-automatic way.